tikv/website/content/docs/5.1/deploy/configure/region-merge.md

         weight: 7
 ---

-TiKV replicates a segment of data in Regions via the Raft state machine.
-As data writes increase, a Region Split happens when the size of the region or the number of keys has reached a threshold.
-Conversely, if the size of the Region and the amount of keys shrinks because of data deletion, we can use Region Merge to merge adjacent regions that are smaller.
-This relieves some stress on Raftstore.
+TiKV shards continuous ranges of keys into Regions, and replicates Regions via the Raft protocol.
+When data size increases until reaching a threshold, a Region will be split into multiple.
+Conversely, if the size of the Region shrinks due to data deletion, two adjacent Regions can be merged into one.

-## Merge process
+## Region Merge

-Region Merge is initiated by the Placement Driver (PD).
+The Region Merge process is initiated by the PD.
 The steps are:

-1. PD polls the meta information of Regions constantly.
+1. PD polls the Regions' status by the interval.

+2. Ensure all replicas of the two Regions to be merged must be stored on the same set of TiKV(s).

-2. If the region size is less than `max-merge-region-size` and the number of keys the region includes is less than `max-merge-region-keys`, PD performs Region Merge on the region with the smaller one of the two adjacent Regions.
+2. If the two adjacent regions' sizes are both less than `max-merge-region-size` and the numbers of keys within the regions are both less than `max-merge-region-keys`, PD will start the Region Merge process that merges the bigger region into the smaller region.

-**Note:**

-- All replicas of the two Regions to be merged must locate on the same set of TiKVs (It is ensured by PD scheduler).
-- Newly split Regions won't be merged within the period of time specified by `split-merge-interval`.
-- Region Merge won't happen within the period of time specified by `split-merge-interval` after PD starts or restarts.
-- Region Merge won't happen for two Regions that belong to different tables if `namespace-classifier = table` (default).

 ## Configure Region Merge

+You can use `pd-ctl` or the PD configuration file to configure Region Merge.

 Region Merge is enabled by default.
-You can use `pd-ctl` or the PD configuration file to configure Region Merge.

-To enable Region Merge, set the following parameters to a non-zero value:
+To disable Region Merge, set the following parameters to a zero:

 - `max-merge-region-size`
 - `max-merge-region-keys`
 - `merge-schedule-limit`

-You can use `split-merge-interval` to control the interval between the `split` and `merge` operations.
+{{< info >}}
+- Newly split Regions won't be merged within the period of time specified by `split-merge-interval`.
+- Region Merge won't happen within the period of time specified by `split-merge-interval` after PD starts or restarts.
+{{< /info >}}

-You can find all the schedule configuration options [here](../pd-configuration-file/#schedule).
+You can find all other configuration options for scheduling [here](../pd-configuration-file/#schedule).